ymweiss/nfs2iso2nfs/README.md

 # nfs2iso2nfs
-convert nfs files to iso and back
+convert nfs files to iso and back \
+Alternatively use the -patch argument to only patch fw.img